Constitution of Uganda: Fourth constitution (1995–present)

 In 1988, the National Resistance Council established the Uganda Constitutional Commission and tasked it with reviewing the 1967 constitution and developing a new constitution.
 The mandate of the commission was to consult the people and make proposals for a democratic permanent constitution based on national consensus.
 In its final report of December 1992, the Commission recommended that the new constitution be agreed by a mostly-elected Constituent Assembly.
 Elections to the Constituent Assembly took place in March 1994.

 The output of that process, Uganda's fourth constitution, dated 22 September 1995, was adopted by the Assembly on 27 September and promulgated on 8 October.
 Much more detailed than the previous constitutions, it sanctions a republican form of government with a powerful President.
 Compared to the 1967 constitution, however, the 1995 constitution more overtly attempts to achieve a balance of power between the executive, legislature, and other bodies whose independence is guaranteed by the constitution.
 For example, under the latter, ministerial appointments and government borrowing must be approved by Parliament; and the civil service is appointed by the independent Public Services Commission and Judicial Service Commission.
 The President no longer has the power to dissolve Parliament and Parliament can override a presidential veto with a two-thirds majority.
 The 1995 constitution stresses the notion of an independent judiciary, with the Supreme Court as the final court of appeal.

 The 1995 Constitution of Uganda has restored all the traditional monarchies, except for the Kingdom of Ankole, but limits the Ugandan monarchs' powers to cultural matters only.

 Amendments in 2005 removed presidential term limits and legalized a multi-party political system.
-However, amendments were made and the new presidential term limits were removed in 2018.
+However, amendments were made and the new presidential age limits were removed in 2018.

 Pursuant to Article 102, a person to qualify for election as president must be a citizen of Uganda by birth, not younger than thirty-five and qualified to be a member of Parliament.